-(u) New Accounting Pronouncements
+(w) New Accounting Pronouncements

 In August 2010, the FASB issued ASU No. 2010-23, Health Care Entities (ASC Topic 954): Measuring Charity Care for Disclosure.
 ASU 2010-23 is intended to reduce the diversity in practice regarding the measurement basis used in the disclosure of charity care.
 ASU 2010-23 requires that cost be used as the measurement basis for charity care disclosure purposes and that cost be identified as the direct and indirect cost of providing the charity care, and requires disclosure of the method used to identify or determine such costs.
-This ASU is effective for the Hospitals on January 1, 2011.
-The Hospitals are currently evaluating the impact on their disclosures from the adoption of this pronouncement.
+This ASU was effective for the Hospitals on January 1, 2011.
+The adoption did not impact the financial position or results of operations of the Hospitals.
+See note 11 for related disclosure information.

-In August 2010, the FASB issued ASU No. 2010-24, Health Care Entities (Topic 954): Presentation of Insurance Claims and Related Insurance Recoveries.
-The amendments in the ASU clarify that a health-care entity may not net insurance recoveries against related claim liabilities.
+In August 2010, the FASB issued ASU 2010-24, Health Care Entities (Topic 954): Presentation of Insurance Claims and Related Insurance Recoveries.
+The amendments in the ASU clarify that a healthcare entity may not net insurance recoveries against related claim liabilities.
 In addition, the amount of the claim liability must be determined without consideration of insurance recoveries.
-This ASU is effective on January 1, 2011.
-The Hospitals are currently evaluating the impact on their financial position and results of operations from the adoption of this pronouncement.
+This ASU was effective for the Hospitals on January 1, 2011.
+The adoption of this guidance resulted in the Hospitals recording an additional accrual for medical malpractice claims liability and an insurance recoveries receivable of \$11,428 on the balance sheet.
+Such amounts are included in Due from affiliates, Accrued salaries, benefits, and other, and other long-term liabilities.
+The Hospitals did not retroactively adopt the provisions of this ASU.
+The adoption of this guidance did not have any impact on the results of operations or cash flows of the Hospitals.